spokestack/alexa-custom-tts/README.md

 ## Can I Use My Own Voice?

 Yes!
 Spokestack's Maker account lets you train your own TTS voice using a simple web tool and your own microphone.
 You can do it with as little as 5 minutes of data; once your voice is trained, simply plug its name into the `VOICE` variable at the top of `lambda_function.py`.

+## Troubleshooting

+### Alexa says, "Sorry, I don't know that one" during testing
+This happens if you ask Alexa to open a skill, but the skill's name isn't recognized.
+Development skills can run into this problem if the invocation name has been changed without rebuilding the skill's model.
+To ensure your skill name is up to date:
+1. Click on the "*Build*" tab in the development console.
+1. Click on "*Invocation Name*" in the Skill builder checklist.
+1. Double-check that your invocation name is what you want, then click "*Save Model*" at the top of the page.
+1. Click "*Deploy Model*".
+When the model is updated, Amazon will notify you with a popup at the bottom of the screen.
+At this point, "open `skill name`" should work in the test console.